 Read on to learn how the team automated the delivery of the daily Jira report email to the management!

-Selecting the right app for Jira to Excel export
+Selecting the right app for Jira status reports

 The team started out using ScriptRunner to export to CSV format from Jira, but then the customer kept adjusting their needs and ask for a more complex report.